sudox/Company-Contest-Pages/ReadMe.md

 ### Contest 5

 Players were asked to find the parts of the image that were colored incorrectly.
 An HTML5 canvas was overlayed on the image such that when they clicked the image a circle would appear where they clicked.
 On click the coordiantes were stored and pulled on form post.
 Server side the coordinates were checked against a range of acceptabled coordinates.
 An HTML file was created after the contest to view all the results.

+### Contest 6

+Players were presented with a gray-scale image of the statue of liberty.
+The statue portion was semi-transparent so it was placed on an HTML5 canvas with a color picker that would adjust the background color of the canvas to show through the statue.
+After submission the HEX for the color picked would be posted back to the server and a collection of all the colors picked by others would be presented which would show what others had picked.